-CCTV systems and Data
+CCTV systems and data

-- 7.2 The Council CCTV policy states that any system operator (Service Manager) who has the responsibility for a CCTV scheme must have a scheme specific Code of Practice in place before it becomes operational or within 6 months of the approval of this Policy. - 7.3 This Code of Practice will provide the guidance for complying with the requirements of the Data Protection Legislation in respect of the use and operation of these systems. - 7.4 The current CCTV codes of practice are available on the Councils website.
+8.2 The council CCTV policy states that any system operator (Service Manager) who has the responsibility

+- for a CCTV scheme must have a scheme specific code of practice in place before it becomes operational or within six months of the approval of this policy. - 8.3 This code of practice will provide the guidance for complying with the requirements of the data protection legislation in respect of the use and operation of these systems. - 8.4 The current CCTV codes of practice are available on the council's website.

-Direct Marketing
+Direct marketing